House Mice in Ann Arbor

 House Mice Problems

-- Human homes and manmade structures are a mouse's favorite place to nest!
+- Houses and manmade structures are a mouse's favorite place to nest!

 - Human activity provides the rodents with shelter and food.
 Homes also provide heating to mice which provides a warm nesting location during the wintertime.